Follow the step by step process or choose what situation that best describes you:

-If you are licensed to practice law in another state, you may apply for Admission on Motion to the Virginia Bar.
-You must download and file the Motion Application, and follow the instructions to complete it.
+If you are licensed to practice law in another state, you may apply for Admission Without Examination to the Virginia Bar.
+You must download and file the Admission Without Examination Application, and follow the instructions to complete it.
 Along with your application, you must submit the following information to the Board:

 Mail the above to Office of the Secretary, Virginia Board of Bar Examiners, 2201 W. Broad Street,